j-siderius/TinySpark/docs/beyond/introduction.md

 <style> .md-footer__link--next:not([hidden]) { display: none } </style>

-# Chapter 4 - Going futher with TinyML
+# Going futher with TinyML

 This chapter will be used to give some closing remarks, recommendations for further learning and project ideas to get started on your own TinyML powered projects.